unique91/Machine-Learning/README.md

 # Machine-Learning
-The rep is about typical ML algorithms.
+The Repository is about typical Machine-Learning (ML) algorithms.